 Insurance adjusters try to limit the amount of money that gets paid to a particular claimant.
-In contrast to that, smart claimants work to obtain the best settlement possible.
+In contrast to that, smart claimants work to obtain the best settlement possible that can be secured in the unique circumstances of the case.

 The multiple steps in the claims process